Aliases for YWHAQ Gene

 GeneCards Summary for YWHAQ Gene

 YWHAQ (Tyrosine 3-Monooxygenase/Tryptophan 5-Monooxygenase Activation Protein Theta) is a Protein Coding gene.
-Diseases associated with YWHAQ include Ideomotor Apraxia.
-Among its related pathways are Activation of cAMP-Dependent PKA and TNF Signaling (sino).
-GO annotations related to this gene include protein domain specific binding and protein N-terminus binding.
+Diseases associated with YWHAQ include Creutzfeldt-Jakob Disease and Alzheimer Disease 10.
+Among its related pathways are DNA Double-Strand Break Repair and Beta-Adrenergic Signaling.
+Gene Ontology (GO) annotations related to this gene include protein domain specific binding and protein N-terminus binding.
 An important paralog of this gene is YWHAB.

 Adapter protein implicated in the regulation of a large spectrum of both general and specialized signaling pathways.
 Binds to a large number of partners, usually by recognition of a phosphoserine or phosphothreonine motif.
 Binding generally results in the modulation of the activity of the binding partner.
 Negatively regulates the kinase activity of PDPK1.